 Change in our family dynamics had surfaced long before news of the little miracle.

-Of course, the happiness for my only sister and her husband is infinite, and the world will only benefit from a duplication of their beings.
+Of course, the happiness for my only sister and her husband is infinite, and the world will only benefit from the duplication of their beings.

 But selfishly, I felt relieved.

 Relieved the baby news would take pressure was off me to constantly explain my decision to cruise on a sailboat.

 The baby news also acts as a flashing red light in my face:

 Do I want kids?

 One part of me can’t believe I’m at the age to think about kids.